TypeError

 I add the last failing line for this test to

-test_type_error.py7 def test_type_error_w_the_uncallables(self): 8 src.type_error.none() 9 src.type_error.false() 10 src.type_error.true() 11 src.type_error.an_integer() 12 src.type_error.a_float() 13 src.type_error.a_string() 14 src.type_error.a_tuple() 15 src.type_error.a_list() 16 src.type_error.a_set() 17 src.type_error.a_dictionary() 18 19 20# Exceptions seenthe terminal shows AttributeError
+test_type_error.py7 def test_type_error_w_the_uncallables(self): 8 src.type_error.none() 9 src.type_error.false() 10 src.type_error.true() 11 src.type_error.an_integer() 12 src.type_error.a_float() 13 src.type_error.a_string() 14 src.type_error.a_tuple() 15 src.type_error.a_list() 16 src.type_error.a_set() 17 src.type_error.a_dictionary() 18 19 20# Exceptions seenthe terminal is my friend, and shows AttributeError

 AttributeError: module 'src.type_error' has no attribute 'a_dictionary'I add the name and point it to a dictionary in

-type_error.py33def a_set(): 34 return {1, 2, 3, 'n'} 35 36 37a_dictionary = {'key': 'value'}TypeError: 'dict' object is not callableI change it to a function
+type_error.py33def a_set(): 34 return {1, 2, 3, 'n'} 35 36 37a_dictionary = {'key': 'value'}the terminal is my friend, and shows TypeError

-33def a_set(): 34 return {1, 2, 3, 'n'} 35 36 37def a_dictionary(): 38 return {'key': 'value'}the terminal shows green again.
+33def a_set(): 34 return {1, 2, 3, 'n'} 35 36 37def a_dictionary(): 38 return {'key': 'value'}the test is green again.
 I can call a function, I cannot call a dictionary, set, list, tuple, string, float, integer, boolean or None

 It is safe to say that I cannot call data structures because they are NOT callable.
 I can call functions, they are callable